mepky/Atlan-assignment/README.md

 [ogr2ogr](https://ogre.adc4gis.com)

-In shapefile we have .dbf,.prj.shp,.shx file ,i used .shp file for visualisation in Tableau.
+In shapefile we have .dbf,.prj.shp,.shx file .

+I used .shp file for visualisation in Tableau.
+Here is the visualisation result